 - The Graduate Opportunities & Minority Achievement Program, GO-MAP;

 - The UW’s Women’s Center was one of the first in the country.
 Also on campus is a chapter of Women in Science and Engineering (WISE).

-In addition, the AAS includes two committees working on these issues:
+In addition, the AAS includes several committees working on these issues:

-- The Committee on the Status of Minorities in Astronomy is another AAS committee tackling diversity issues.
+- Committee on the Status of Minorities in Astronomy (CSMA)

 Here is a look at how the Astronomy Department’s graduate student population has evolved over the past few decades.
 Note that all the information is self-reported; statistics for foreign students were not kept before the mid-90s.

 |Number of PhDs awarded per decade